archesproject/arches-controlled-lists/README.md

 ## Installation

 If you are installing Arches Controlled Lists for the first time, we strongly recommend that you install it as an Arches application into a existing (or new) project.
-Running Arches Controlled Lists as a standalone project can provide some convienience if you are a developer contributing to the Arches Controlled Lists project but you risk conflicts when upgrading to the next version of Arches Controlled Lists.
+Running Arches Controlled Lists as a standalone project can provide some convenience if you are a developer contributing to the Arches Controlled Lists project but you risk conflicts when upgrading to the next version of Arches Controlled Lists.

 Install Arches Controlled Lists using the following command:
 ```